Highlights from former U.S. special counsel Mueller's testimony

 “I do not intend to summarize or describe the results of our work in a different way in the course of my testimony today.
 As I said on May 29: The report is my testimony.”

-“The president was not exculpated for the acts that he allegedly committed.”

-Asked if Trump wanted Mueller fired for investigating possible obstruction of justice: “That’s what it says in the report, yes.
-I stand by the report.”
+Asked if Trump wanted Mueller fired for investigating possible obstruction of justice: “That’s what it says in the report, yes.”

-Mueller, asked whether he could charge the president with obstruction after he leaves office, said: “Yes.”
+Asked if the president could be prosecuted for obstruction of justice after he leaves office, Mueller said: “True.”

+Democratic Representative Val Demings mentioned people who were charged with lying to Mueller’s investigators and asked if there were lying witnesses who had not been indicted.

+“I think there’s probably a spectrum of witnesses in terms of those who are not telling the full truth and those who are outright liars,” he said.

 In his opening statement, Mueller said he could not discuss the opening of the FBI’s investigation into Russia or the so-called Steele dossier.

-“This is under investigation elsewhere in the Justice Department and consequently it is not within my purview ... others are investigating,” he later told lawmakers, referring questions to the FBI or the Justice Department, which is investigating.
+“This is under investigation elsewhere in the Justice Department and consequently it is not within my purview ... others are investigating,” he later told lawmakers.

 Republican Representative Ken Buck said Mueller’s list of incidents that could be obstruction of justice was an attempt to